jquery/learn.jquery.com/page/plugins/finding-evaluating-plugins.md

 The quality of jQuery plugins varies widely.
 Many plugins are extensively tested and well-maintained, but others are hastily created and then ignored.
 More than a few fail to follow best practices.
 Some plugins, mainly [jQuery UI](http://jqueryui.com/), are maintained by the jQuery team.
 The quality of these plugins is as good as jQuery itself.

-Google is your best initial resource for locating plugins, though the jQuery team is working on an improved plugin repository.
-Once you've identified some options via a Google search, you may want to consult the jQuery mailing list or the `#jquery` IRC channel to get input from others.
+The easiest way to find plugins is to search Google or the [jQuery Plugins Registry](http://plugins.jquery.com/).
+Once you've identified some options, you may want to consult the [jQuery forums](http://forum.jquery.com/) or the `#jquery` IRC channel to get input from others.

 When looking for a plugin to fill a need, do your homework.
 Ensure that the plugin is well-documented, and look for the author to provide lots of examples of its use.
 Be wary of plugins that do far more than you need; they can end up adding substantial overhead to your page.
 For more tips on spotting a sub-par plugin, read [Signs of a poorly written jQuery plugin](http://remysharp.com/2010/06/03/signs-of-a-poorly-written-jquery-plugin/) by Remy Sharp.